microsounds/microsounds.github.io/.src/notes/low-profile-gpus-for-sff-pcs.md

 {TOC}

 ***This is a reference list of common, rare and/or discontinued low profile 75W PCIe GPUs up to 2 slots wide introduced since 2013.***
-Cards older than this are most likely worse than your onboard graphics.
+Recommended cards are highlighted in **bold**, cards older than 2013 will be worse than your onboard graphics.
 _Cards older than **2014** may have their driver support discontinued by the vendor, check compatibility with your operating system before purchasing._
 <hr/>